Loading...

 How to consume chicken breast meat (broilers or fryers, fried, cooked) without glucose spikes

-Incorporate a side of non-starchy vegetables like broccoli, spinach, or cauliflower to your meal.
-These vegetables can help slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables like broccoli, spinach, or kale into your meal.
+The fiber content in these vegetables can help slow down the absorption of glucose.

-Try to eat meals at regular intervals and avoid long gaps between meals to maintain stable blood sugar levels.
+Try to eat your meal at regular intervals and avoid skipping meals.
+Steady eating patterns can help maintain consistent blood sugar levels.

 healthspan-mbl